passwordless-id/webauthn/README.md

 ==========================

 A greatly simplified and opinionated wrapper to invoke the [webauthn protocol](https://w3c.github.io/webauthn/) more conveniently.
-It is minimalistik (11kb) and dependency-free.
+It is an [open source](https://github.com/passwordless-id/webauthn), minimalistik (11kb) and dependency-free library.

 <img src="demos/img/banner-biometric-auth.svg" />